openbohemians/goat/README.md

 * Goat is a wrapper around the go command line utility.
 It adds one new command, all other commands are passed straight through to the normal go binary.
-This command is `goat deps`, and it retrieves all dependencies listed in your `.go.yaml` and puts them into a folder called `.deps` in your project.
-If any of those dependencies have `.go.yaml` files then those are processed and put in your project's `.deps` folder as well (this is done recursively).
+This command is `goat deps`, and it retrieves all dependencies listed in your `.go.yaml` and puts them into a folder called `vendor` in your project.
+If any of those dependencies have `.go.yaml` files then those are processed and put in your project's `vendor` folder as well (this is done recursively).

 # Installation